High Blood Pressure: Could Gut Bacteria Play A Role? - UrduPoint

 High Blood Pressure: Could Gut Bacteria Play A Role?

-Islamabad (UrduPoint / Pakistan Point News / Online - 15th July, 2019) In this Spotlight feature, we investigate whether the bacteria that live in our guts could influence our blood pressure.
-If so, could they guide future treatment?sientists are growing increasingly interested in the role of gut bacteria.Each week, journals publish many study papers that examine how these microscopic visitors might play a role in health and disease.As it stands, because the microbiome is a relatively new field of study, the full scope of gut bacteria's role in health is still up for debate.However, it is becoming increasingly clear that the bacteria in our gut can open new avenues in our understanding of a wide range of conditions.Scientists have studied the role of gut bacteria in conditions as varied as obesity, Parkinson's disease, depression, and blood pressure.This Spotlight focuses on their role in hypertension.
+Islamabad (UrduPoint / Pakistan Point News / Online - 16th July, 2019) In this Spotlight feature, we investigate whether the bacteria that live in our guts could influence our blood pressure.
+If so, could they guide future treatment?Hypertension is growing in prevalence, but can we blame gut bacteria?Scientists are growing increasingly interested in the role of gut bacteria.Each week, journals publish many study papers that examine how these microscopic visitors might play a role in health and disease.As it stands, because the microbiome is a relatively new field of study, the full scope of gut bacteria's role in health is still up for debate.However, it is becoming increasingly clear that the bacteria in our gut can open new avenues in our understanding of a wide range of conditions.Scientists have studied the role of gut bacteria in conditions as varied asobesity, Parkinson's disease, depression, and blood pressure.This Spotlight focuses on their role in hypertension.

 adults with hypertension have a treatment-resistant form of the condition, wherein medications do not bring blood pressure down to a healthful level.
 Also, lifestyle interventions do not work for everyone.Some scientists are considering dysfunction of the immune system and autonomic nervous system.